Web Development for Beginners >

 Also, make sure you save the file inside the portfolio folder.
 Here’s what you should see now.

 Now it’s time to write our first few lines of code!
-For today, we’ll just get our page up and running.
-Tomorrow, we will dig into the meaning of each line, talk more about what HTML is, and put more structure into place.
+In this lesson, we’ll just get our page up and running.
+In the next lesson, we will dig into the meaning of each line, talk more about what HTML is, and put more structure into place.

 🙋 Just a heads up: The code snippets in the video might not match exactly with the code snippets in the tutorial text.
 That’s okay—in programming, there is usually more than one correct way of accomplishing the same result.
 Rest assured, you’re learning the same concepts!